Financial Aid

 Understand the cost of attendance

-The cost of attendance includes tuition, room and board, books and more.
-See all the numbers to help you determine how much aid you may need before you start the application process.
+The cost of attendance includes tuition, housing and food, books and more.
+See all the numbers to help you create a personal budget and determine how much aid you may need.

 Apply for federal financial aid